Ingrid Bachmann: Other

-Bachmann is a Professor of Studio Art at Concordia University. in Montreal.
+Bachmann is a Professor Emerita of Studio Art at Concordia University in Montreal.
 She was a founding member of Hexagram: Institute for Research and Creation in the Media Arts and is the Director of the Institute of Everyday Life.
 Before Concordia she taught at the Art Institute of Chicago.

 Bachmann is also a writer and editor.
 She is the co-editor of Material Matters (YYZ Books, 1998, 1999, 2011) and has contributed essays to several anthologies and periodicals including The Object of Labor, MIT Press 2007.

 She has given invited talks at such venues as the Banff Center for the Arts, ISEA (The International Symposium of Electronic Arts), Goldsmiths College (University of London), University of Wollongong, Australia, and the University of Maryland at Baltimore, The School of the Art Institute of Chicago, among others.